Biswo2004/Generative_AI/Chatbot_SQL/README.md

 ### 8. Troubleshooting

-- **Database connection failed:** Check you provided all fields in the sidebar
+- **Database connection failed:** Check you provided all fields in the sidebar.
+If you are on Streamlit Cloud and trying to connect to `localhost`, remember this is not supported — use SQLite or a cloud MySQL provider.
 - **student.db missing:** Run `sqlite.py`, confirm file is there and tracked by git
 - **Dependency errors:** Each required lib must be in `requirements.txt`